 Answer: There are advantages to filing with a business entity listed as the owner of the trademark.
 You won’t have to re-assign ownership of the trademark if you sell the business to somebody else.
 Filing as a business entity also keeps the individual’s information private.

-We offer business entity formation services if you are interested in forming a U.S. LLC or corporation.
+We offer business entity formation services if you are interested in forming an LLC or corporation.
 As soon as you’ve requested an entity formation from us, you may then list that entity’s details on our trademark form.

 If you wish to assign/transfer the rights of your trademark later on, we can record your trademark assignment document with the USPTO.
 The government filing fee is $40 per trademark.